Ski Party: Plot

 Todd, Linda, Craig, and Barbara arrive, with the rest of the group and Pevney, at Todd's parents' beachfront house.
-There, the two couples share their true feelings, and the boys surprise the girls with their ruse.
+There, the two couples share their true feelings, and the boys surprise the women with their ruse.

 Delusional Freddie runs into the Pacific Ocean, calling to his beloved Nora, after Craig tells him that when she heard Freddie was coming, she started swimming: By now, she is "somewhere between here and Japan."
 Craig encourages Freddie to hurry; maybe he can catch her "somewhere near Guam".

 "Pretty mean thing to do," Craig says to the audience, reassuring us that they will tell Freddie everything tomorrow.
 "If he comes back..."